ecoevomatics/ecoevomatics.github.io/_pages/join.md

 # Graduate

-**We are currently offering a PhD position in our lab with full funding for 4 years of stipend, tuition, and health insurance coverage.** This position is part of the [Maine-eDNA program](https://umaine.edu/edna/) and the successful applicant will join a thriving research community aimed at understanding the biodiversity of Maine's coastal ecosystems and promoting their sustainability.
+**We are currently offering a PhD position in our lab with full funding for 3 years of stipend, tuition, and health insurance coverage.** A plan to secure additional funding beyond the third year will be developed with Andy Rominger as part of the student's career development in this position.
+This position is part of the [Maine-eDNA program](https://umaine.edu/edna/) and the successful applicant will join a thriving research community aimed at understanding the biodiversity of Maine's coastal ecosystems and promoting their sustainability.
 Please [click here](https://www.ecoevomatics.org/2020/10/20/phd_ad.html) to read the position advertisement for more details.

 Regardless of existing funding, we also encourage all graduate students to pursue external fellowship support as part of their professional development.
 Please get in touch if you are interested in co-developing a graduate fellowship proposal to join our group!
 Of particular relevance is the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).